 2. Fructans – FOS and Inulin

-These are various substances including inulin, fructooligosaccharides (FOSs) and oligofructose.
-They have good Bifigenic effects (positive effects on the growth of friendly bacteria Bifidobacteriareside).
+Fructans include Inulin, fructooligosaccharides (FOSs) and oligofructose.
+They have good Bifigenic effects, meaning positive effects on the growth of friendly gut bacteria such as Bifidobacteriareside.

 3. Galactooligosaccharides – GOS